harvardartmuseums/api-docs/sections/object.md

 An object may have zero or more images.
 As of March 2016, 91% of our objects have at least one image.

 `alttext` - is a short description of the most relevant, prominent features or general characteristics of the image
-`baseimageurl` - is the primary internet address for the image and is delivered through our [default image delivery service](https://github.com/harvardartmuseums/api-docs#default-service)
+`baseimageurl` describes the primary internet address for the image delivered via a [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)
 `copyright` - is the copyright for the image
 `description` - is a long description of the contents of the image
 `displayorder` - is the preferred sequence number for the image within a group of images in the context of the object record; sequencing is especially important for manuscripts and books; an image with displayorder = 1 can be thought of as the current canonical image for the object
 `format` - is the [media type/MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the image (typically image/jpeg)
 `height` - is the height of the image in pixels
-`idsid` - is the unique numeric identifier for the image in the Harvard Digital Repository
-`iiifbaseuri` - is the root of the address for accessing the image through our [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)
 `imageid` - is the numeric unique identifier for the image which can be used to construct a URI to dereference it `publiccaption` - is a descriptive note about the content of the media often listing information about the view (recto, verso, profile, 3/4 view)
 `renditionnumber` - is the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image